Main Index

 Zinnia (Yellow)Daily Remembrance

 Growing And Harvesting Rose Hips Roses can do more than grace our landscapes and floral designs.
 Like its cousins the apple, pear, peach and cherry, roses produce a fruit.
 Rose Hips are a valuable source of vitamin C, containing as much as 20 times more vitamin C than oranges.
 They are also an excellent antioxidant.
 Growing Roses for Hips: When growing roses for hips, you'll want to select a variety that produces a reasonably large fruit that is high in vitamin C. Look for disease and insect resistant roses that won't require the use of chemical sprays.
 Rugosas are an excellent choice for quality hips, and they are also a beautiful addition to the landscape, whether used as a dense hedge or a specimen plant.
 The flowers have a delightful fragrance and you'll be tempted to cut armloads to bring indoors, but try to resist the temptation.
 Remember, the more flowers you cut, the fewer hips you will have.
 Harvesting and Preparing Rose Hips: Rose hips ripen after they are touched by the first fall frost.
 The color of rose hips varies, but in general, orange hips are not quite ripe, and deep red hips are overripe.
 Overripe hips are sweet, but have lost much of their vitamin C. Rose hips will have the most nutritional value when used immediately after harvesting.
 To prepare rose hips for tea, cut off the bloom stem, cut the hip in half, and scrape out the seeds and hairy pith.
 This can be very tedious with tiny hips, so you may want to save the smallest hips for jellies.
 Rose hips used for jellies don't need to be seeded or scraped.
 A half and half mixture of rose hip juice and apple juice makes a tasty jelly.
 Rose Hip Marmalade: Use a glass or enamel pan for this recipe.
 Clean rose hips as described above for tea, and soak in cold water for two hours.
 Simmer in water for two hours.
 Strain and reserve liquid for jellies or other recipes.
 Measure the mash, and add 1 cup of brown sugar for each cup of mash.
 Boil down to a thick consistency.
 Pour into sterilized jars and seal.
 Go to Top Classroom Main List Main List Index Random Madness Home Helpful Hints for Gardens Neutralize garden lime.
 Rinse your hands liberally with vinegar after working with garden lime to avoid rough and flaking skin.
 Power up the propane.
 Soak new propane lantern wicks in vinegar for several hours.
 Let dry before using.
 Will burn longer and brighter.
 Increase soil acidity.
 In hard water areas, add a cup of vinegar to a gallon of tap water for watering acid loving plants like rhododendrons, gardenias, or azaleas.
 The vinegar will release iron in the soil for the plants to use.
 Deter ants.
 Spray vinegar around door and window frames, under appliances, and along other known ant trails.
 Kill weeds.
 Spray full strength vinegar on tops of weeds.
 Reapply on any new growth until the plants have starved.
 Kill grass on walks and driveways.
 Pour full strength vinegar on unwanted grass.
-Garden Classes A Goddess Garden Night-bloomers How To Dry Roses A Garden Of Meaning The Top 10 Things I learned From My Garden Moon Planting Moon Garden Grow A Seed Spell Helpful Hints for Gardens Grape Vine Lore The Language of Flowers Roses and Aphrodite The Language of Flowers and Meanings
+Garden Classes A Goddess Garden Night-bloomers How To Dry Roses A Garden Of Meaning The Top 10 Things I learned From My Garden Moon Planting Moon Garden Grow A Seed Spell Helpful Hints for Gardens Grape Vine Lore The Language of Flowers Roses and Aphrodite The Language of Flowers and Meanings Entries

 Altars Astral Projection Basics

-Cauldron Use Chakras Circles
+Broom/Besom Blessings Cauldron Use

-Luna Lore Music Native American Lore
+Music Native American Lore Oils

 Pentagrams Poppets Potions

-Go to Top Main List Index Random Madness Home
+Go To Top Main List Index Random Madness Home